 In 1970, Kelley was enjoined from practicing medicine without a license after witnesses testified that he had diagnosed lung cancer on the basis of blood from a patient's finger and prescribed dietary supplements, enzymes, and a diet as treatment.
 In 1976, following unsuccessful court appeals, his dental license was suspended for five years .
 However, he continued to promote his methods until the mid-1980s through his Dallas-based International Health Institute.
 Under the institute's umbrella, licensed professionals and "certified metabolic technicians" throughout the United States would administer a 3,200-item questionnaire and send the answers to Dallas.
 The resultant computer printout provided a lengthy report on "metabolic status" plus detailed instructions covering foods, supplements (typically 100 to 200 pills per day), "detoxification" techniques, and lifestyle changes.

-Treatment said to be similar is still provided today by Nicholas Gonzalez, M.D., of New York City, who claims to have analyzed Kelley's records and drafted a book about his findings.
-The manuscript was never published, but experts who evaluated its chapter on 50 cases found no evidence of benefit.
-Gonzalez says that he offers "10 basic diets with 90 variations" and typically prescribes coffee enemas and "up to 150 pills a day in 10 to 12 divided doses."
+In 1987, Nicholas Gonzalez, M.D., of New York City, began offering treatment that he said was similar to that of Kelley.
+Gonzalez also analyzed many of Kelley's records and in drafted a book that included a chapter about 50 cases.
+In 1990, experts who reviewed the chapter manuscript found no evidence of benefit.
+Gonzalez said that he offered "10 basic diets with 90 variations" and typically prescribes coffee enemas and "up to 150 pills a day in 10 to 12 divided doses."

 In 1994, after investigating six of Gonzalez's cases, New York State licensing authorities had concluded: (a) his "alternative protocol" did not entitle him to an alternative standard of care; (b) he had failed to correctly interpret signs and symptoms of disease progression, (c) he had treated the patients incompetently, and (d) his record-keeping was inadequate.
 He placed on probation for three years with a stipulation that he undergo retraining and his work be supervised by the Office of Professional Conduct.
 [Download documentation]